Thin French Apple Tart for Two

 How to Make Thin French Apple Tart for Two

-Step 1 – Place the dough in a 6-inch pie form.
+Step 1 – Place the pie crust in a 6-inch tart form.
 You will have a little bit of dough left-over, which you can just sprinkle with some cheese or sugar and you’ll have a few cookies for later.

 Step 2 – Grind the walnuts fine.
 Do this with a food processor, a knife or with a rolling pin.

-Step 3 – Spread the walnuts over the bottom of the pie.
+Step 3 - Spread ground walnuts over the bottom of the pie.

-Step 4 – Sprinkle a mixture of sugar and cinnamon over the layer of ground walnuts.
+Step 4 – Mix the granulated sugar with the cinnamon and sprinkle this over the ground walnuts.

-Step 6 – Sprinkle the apple slices with sugar and place the tart in a preheated oven of 425 degrees F. for about 20-30 minutes.
+Step 6 – Sprinkle the apple slices with sugar and place the tart in a preheated oven of 425°F for about 20-30 minutes.

-Step 7 – Warm apricot preserves or jelly in a microwave and brush it over the apples slices immediately after the pie comes out of the oven.
+Step 7 - Warm apricot preserves in a microwave and brush it over the apples slices immediately after the pie comes out of the oven.

 Allow the Thin French Apple Tart to cool completely and ENJOY!